GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 Ask your mom instead of a cookie.

 ### Our Tech Stack